 It appeared the organ was not made for Leatherhead, but was moved by J W Walker in 1843.
 It was originally made for Watford parish church.
 Walker had taken it in part exchange for a new organ in 1841.
 A payment of £163 was made to Thomas Parker by the churchwardens of St Mary's Watford in August 1766.

 The pipe marks on the Leatherhead pipework, and the manufacturing style of the keys and pipes also show that they are by Parker.
 An increasing number of organs can be ascribed to him, but at present no church organs, though the large house organ built for Charles Jennens (librettist of Messiah) survives unaltered at Great Packington near Birmingham airport.
 This organ was used to supply all the information missing at Leatherhead.

 The organ was restored in 2007, as the culmination of a project which had been a long time in the planning.
 The funding mostly came through the Heritage Lottery Fund.
 For the church the project was directed by Mike Lewis.
 The opening concert was on November 24th 2007 with James O'Donnell playing with the Brandenburg Sinfonia directed by Robert Porter.

-Julie West Solicitor pleased to support Leatherhead's lunchtime concerts
+Julie West Solicitors pleased to support Music on Thursdays concerts & LCAS Outreach